check status

 .catch((error) => {

-You should now be able to write applications that use our SDK and bridge to transfer ETH between layer 1 and layer 2.
+You should now be able to write applications using our SDK and bridge to transfer ETH between L1 and L2.